 Wwise provides a bridge between the coding and sound design worlds, establishing a common ground for those working within their respective fields.
 This common ground ultimately enhances the outcome of their individual efforts.
 The abundance of features in Wwise makes for a complete and versatile game audio solution that allows us to realize our audio-visions.

 We use Wwise on a daily basis with a team of sound designers and programmers.
 We found the Designer client to be stable and hugely adjustable to accomplish any audio ends we can think of, whilst the implementation and support was excellent in our experience.

 I’ve been using Wwise since 2008 and I can’t imagine shipping a game without it.
 It’s power, versatility, and accessibility are second to none as far as 3rd party middleware solutions are concerned.
 It’s one of those tools that just gets out of the way, allowing the designer to simply create.

 The ability to integrate Wwise into your production pipeline means that your audio creators have more artistic control.
-Wwise integrates easily into in-house game engines and some of the world’s top commercial game engines by passing game states, switches and events to the Wwise engine.
+Wwise features an open API and integrates easily into in-house game engines, the world's top commercial game engines, and any tool or application.